-What is Management Information Systems, or MIS?
+What is Management Information Systems (MIS)?
 MIS is about finding answers and leveraging information technology within an organization to increase business value and profits.
+The MIS program prepares you to succeed in one of the most rapidly expanding professions in the world of business.

 In our MIS program you will learn how to: